 Regulatory Standards and Compliance

-CE marking requires compliance with EU EMC Directive—harmonized standards like EN 55032 specify test methods and limits
+CE marking requires compliance with the EU EMC Directive (2014/30/EU).
+Harmonized standards like EN 55032 (multimedia equipment emissions) and EN 55035 (immunity) specify test methods and limits.

-Compare: FCC Class A vs. Class B—both limit radiated and conducted emissions, but Class B (residential) limits are approximately 10 dB stricter because home environments have more sensitive equipment nearby.
+Compare: FCC Class A vs. Class B: both limit radiated and conducted emissions, but Class B (residential) limits are approximately 10 dB stricter because home environments place sensitive consumer electronics in close proximity to potential interference sources.
 If an exam question mentions a device intended for home use, Class B requirements apply.

 A 10 cm trace on a PCB radiates strongly at a specific frequency.
 Using the relationship between wavelength and antenna length, estimate this frequency and explain why shorter traces radiate less efficiently at lower frequencies.